thealish/alisher/README.md

 # Hi my name is Alisher

-I am currently working as a back-end engineer at MyTaxi P.S MyTaxi is Uber like app that connects  customers and drivers.
+I am currently work as a back-end engineer at MyTaxi P.S MyTaxi is Uber like app that connects  customers and drivers.